Dry Rot – The Facts from the Dry Rot Experts

 A further feature of the fungus is the formation of ‘strands’, thick walled structures which develop in the fungal growth.
 These are resistant to desiccation and carry nutrients from the food source to the growing tips of the fungus when the organism is growing through or over nutritionally inert materials, eg, masonry, soil.
 They support the spread of the growth.
 However, without a source of food growth is terminated.

-When the decay is advanced the shrinkage causes the wood to split in a cuboidal manner (this is typical of a number of wood destroying fungi), and it is therefore not always easy to distinguish between dry rot and other fungi (wet rots — brown rots) in the absence of fungal growth.
+When the decay is advanced the shrinkage causes the wood to split in a cuboidal manner (this is typical of a number of wood destroying fungi), and it is therefore not always easy to distinguish between dry rot and other fungi (wet rot — brown rots) in the absence of fungal growth.
+Click the following link for more information on what is wet rot.

 Should infected timbers dry out or the food source be removed the growth will cease but, depending on conditions, it can take considerably longer for the fungus to die.
 For example, in timbers that have dried down to below 20% moisture content the fungus can remain dormant for up to about a year at ambient temperatures before dying.
 However, this period may be prolonged at lower temperatures.